hhu-stups/AMAN-abstraction-example/readme.md

 * For Machine MAbs the trace described in the paper can be found in the left corner ("example2"); a click on it replays it.
 * Machine MAbs_helper contains the refined trace.
 * To redo the trace refinement, go to MAbs_helper, and select the recycle button on the bottom left.
-* Choose "Refine Trace" in the drop-down menü
+* Choose "Refine Trace" in the drop-down menu
 * As origin set MAbs
 * As target set MAbs_helper
 * Check the box at the bottom.